kovidgoyal/calibre/manual/creating_plugins.rst

     calibre-customize -b .

 .. note::
-    On OS X, the command line tools are inside the calibre bundle, for example, if you installed calibre in :file:`/Applications` the command line tools are in :file:`/Applications/calibre.app/Contents/console.app/Contents/MacOS/`.
+    On macOS, the command line tools are inside the calibre bundle, for example, if you installed calibre in :file:`/Applications` the command line tools are in :file:`/Applications/calibre.app/Contents/console.app/Contents/MacOS/`.